KittyPBoxx/GBAXG/README.md

 - Currently only PC box 1 is shared between games
 - Whiteout (and teleport e.t.c) will go the the last heal point in which ever region/game you are currently in.
 - Some items (mostly from Crystal Dust e.g rage candy bar) only work in the game they were designed for.
 TMs may be different in Crystal.
-- When randomizing abilities and base stats with UPR these will change between regions
+- When randomizing abilities and base stats with UPR these will change between regions.
+When randomising TMs/HMs these will not stay the same between games.

 ---